 If you’re hoping to apply to college, you may be trying to decide which standardized test to take: the ACT vs. SAT.
 Each test has its own pros and cons, and some students perform better on one over the other.
-But which test is taken more popular, and do colleges prefer ACT or SAT scores?
+But which test is taken more popular, and do colleges prefer the ACT or SAT?

 Nationally, the SAT and ACT have been about equally popular for several years.
-Since the SAT is an older test, it used to be considered the tried-and-true standard.
+Since the SAT older, people considered it the tried-and-true standard.
 But in 2012, the ACT was actually taken by a few thousand more students than the SAT (1,666,017 vs 1,664,479)—and its edge has continued to grow.

 Interestingly, where you live in the US determines which test you’re statistically more likely to take based on the state preference.
 The ACT is much more popular in the Midwest than the SAT is.
-Which isn’t surprising, considering many states in that region require each student take the ACT as part of statewide assessments.
+This isn’t surprising.
+Many states in that region require each student to take the ACT as part of statewide assessments.
 This could change, though, as some states switch from mandatory ACT testing to SAT testing.

 Test preference among colleges

-A common myth is that elite colleges prefer SAT than ACT scores.
+A common myth is that elite colleges prefer the SAT over the ACT.
 In reality, all colleges and universities which require standardized testing accept BOTH the ACT and SAT.
 And college admissions counselors have openly stated they do not prefer one test over the other.